splunk/public-o11y-docs/gdi/get-data-in/rum/android/add-mapping-file.rst

     Make sure that the mapping file you upload to Splunk RUM matches the binary you deploy  to production.
 To ensure this, the best practice is to integrate the ``splunk-rum`` usage into your CI pipeline so that whenever you re-build your Android application, you also re-upload its mapping file.

-In order to associate a specific mapping file with a specific application build, Splunk RUM compares the ``applicationId`` and ``versionCode`` of the application to the parameters that you specify along with the mapping file.
-To specify these properties for the mapping file, you can include them as parameters in the ``splunk-rum android upload`` command.
-Alternatively, you can include your application's merged or packaged manifest (``AndroidManifest.xml``), where these properties are stored by default, in the ``splunk-rum android upload-with-manifest`` command.
+In order to associate a specific mapping file with a specific application build, Splunk RUM compares the ``applicationId`` and ``versionCode`` properties of the application to the parameters that you specify for the mapping file upload.
+You specify these parameters either as ``--app-id`` and ``--version-code`` in the ``splunk-rum android upload`` command or by including your application's merged or packaged manifest (``AndroidManifest.xml``), which includes these properties by default, in the ``splunk-rum android upload-with-manifest`` command.

 Prerequisites